AudreyGermain/Game-Recommendation-System/README.md

 game_data:similarity
 ```

 Although distributions 2-to-3 look like they fit the data fairly well.
-Perhaps not quite as appropriate, not alll the groups create a dense distribution.
+Perhaps not quite as appropriate, not all the groups create a dense distribution.

 ##### Output <a name="c_6"></a>